christophercliff/christophercliff.github.io/src/index.md

 ##### *Selected work*:

 - 2015
-    - [Heroku Stripe Checkout][heroku-stripe-checkout], a self-hosted service for accepting payments with Stripe Checkout
+    - [Flatmarket][flatmarket], a free, open source e-commerce platform for static websites
     - [Tweet Lifetime][tweet-lifetime], a self-hosted service that continuously monitors your Twitter account and deletes old tweets
     - [Crispy][crispy], a JavaScript style guide packaged with syntax and style checkers
 - 2014